 This seminar occurs twice each semester and explores all aspects of using medication to treat psychiatric illnesses.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.

 In this monthly seminar, difficult on-call cases are reviewed.
 Readings on crisis management are provided and discussed.
 This seminar is required for doctoral interns and postdoctoral fellows who are engaged in providing on-call services.

 These workshops occur periodically through the year and focus on diagnosis and treatment of clients with substance abuse and other comorbid diagnoses.
 A combination of didactic and experiential processes provide the interns with opportunities to build upon their skill base in assessment and treatment of substance abuse.

 Ethics workshops are held periodically throughout the year and provide opportunities to engage in discussions of current ethical issues and quandaries in clinical practice.

 Professional Development Workshops are held periodically through the year and are designed to address topics of particular salience for doctoral interns as they evolve as clinicians and professionals.
 The primary focus of these workshops is to provide formal support and information for job searches.
 Workshops will cover a range of relevant topics, including identifying personal and professional goals, developing CVs and practicing interviewing.

 Eating Disorder Workshops

-Eating disorder workshops are held during orientation and at various points during the year.
+Eating disorder workshops are held periodically through the year.
 Assessment, diagnosis and treatment of eating disorders and eating disordered behavior in a college setting are reviewed.